kindtek/devels-playground/README.md

 #### **ubuntu-git**

 #### All of the above functionality is standard in the lightweight **ubuntu-git**  Ubuntu 22.04 image.
 It is free to use and the customization possibilities for a developer are endless.
 You can build your own with the Dockerfiles found at the root of the repository or use the images I made that are freely available on the [Kindtek Docker Hub repository](https://hub.docker.com/r/kindtek/devp).
 Instructions for building and running the images are in the scripts directory in the docker-compose-_____ files.
 And of course you are free to load any other image you want

-#### Also available on **ubuntu-git**, `apt-get install -y git gh build-essential libssl-dev ca-certificates wget curl gnupg lsb-release python3 python3-pip vim` ties up all the essentials with a bow and has the added bonus of the cdir package which is the inspiration for me automating this entire process to begin with.
-Also included is powershell which is referred to as powerhell in some places.
-The next few images are easier described in code that is run to automatically have your favorite handy programs installed when you set it up.
+#### `apt-get install -y git gh build-essential libssl-dev ca-certificates wget curl gnupg lsb-release python3 python3-pip vim`
+#### All of the above features are included with all of the below listed images.
+All the essentials are included with ubuntu-git and even has the added bonus of the [cdir](https://github.com/kindtek/cdir) package which is a must-have for me and the inspiration for the automation of this entire process to begin with.

+#### **ubuntu-phat**

+####  This edition includes powershell which highly recommended for bridging the gap between Windows and the rest of the world.
+Be advised it is also referred to as powerhell often in the code of this repo and for good reason

 #### **ubuntu-phatt**
 `apt-get install -y gimp nautilus vlc x11-apps apt-transport-https software-properties-common`